Montezuma's Revenge (video game): Legacy

 In 1998, a 3D first-person game was developed for Microsoft Windows by Utopia Technologies called Montezuma's Return!
 A 2D version for the Game Boy and Game Boy Color was developed by Tarantula Studios.

 An enhanced version of Montezuma's Revenge was released for iOS and Android.

 A reviewer for the GamesTM magazine called Montezuma's Revenge an early example of what later became known as the Metroidvania genre.

 Atari 2600 games were used as challenges for Artificial intelligence researchers.
 In 2013, progress was made on general algorithms which could learn to play multiple games, but they failed on Montezuma's Revenge and Pitfall!.
 In 2018, researchers from OpenAI made progress on Montezuma's Revenge.
 Later in the year, Uber developed Go-Explore, a new approach to reinforcement learning, which could easily handle both games.

 A remake titled Montezuma’s Revenge 40th Anniversary Edition was released on 16 January 2025.
 Robert Jaeger was involved with the production.
-A previously unreleased Director's Cut version of the original game is planned to be included with the remake.
+A previously unreleased Director’s Cut version of the original game was announced as part of this remake.
+This Director's Cut is available as part of Montezuma's Revenge - The 40th Anniversary Deluxe Edition.